Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Verlinde numbers}

-The holomorphic Euler characteristics of the bundles $\Theta_w$ are calculated in \cite {abelian}.
-For instance, In order to use these numerics, we will assume that \begin {itemize} \item [({\bf A.3})]$\Theta_w$ carries no higher cohomology over $K_v$ \footnote{and similarly for $\Theta_v\to K_w$ when this line bundle enters the discussion}. \end {itemize} This is indeed the case if the slope of $w$ is sufficiently positive \cite {LP}.
-The sharp statement is not known and seems to be subtle.
+The holomorphic Euler characteristics of the line bundles $\Theta_w\to K_v$ are calculated in \cite {abelian}: In order to use these numerics for the study of generalized theta functions, one needs to prove that This occurs for instance when $\Theta_w$ carries no higher cohomology over $K_v$, or alternatively over some smooth birational model of $K_v$.
+This is the case when \begin{itemize} \item [({\bf A.2})] .05in $\Theta_w$ belongs to the movable cone of $K_v$. \end{itemize} By \cite {BMOY}, the above requirement is satisfied, symmetrically in $v$ and $w$, for primitive Mukai vectors of the form .1in \begin {itemize} \item [({\bf A.2})$'$] .05in $v=(r, k\Theta, \chi),\,\,\,w=(r', k'\Theta, \chi') \text{ with } k, k'>0 \text{ and }\chi, \chi'<0.$ .02in In addition, if $(k, \chi) \text { or } (k', \chi')=(1, -1)$, then $(A, \Theta)$ is not a product of elliptic curves. \end {itemize}